monero-ecosystem/monero-GUI-guide/GUI-tutorial.md

 // TODO: add suggestions about permissions

-// TODO: add binaries verification (sha256)
-// TODO: add warning for antivirus (it might mess everything)
+# Preparation
+When launching `monero-wallet-gui` on Windows, make sure your antivirus doens't block the program and remember to give the wallet permissions to connect to the network (a window asking for permissions will popup the first time you start the wallet)

-# I. Choose a language
+# 1. Choose a language
 ![Language](/media/language.png)
 After extracting the package click on `monero-wallet-gui.exe` you'll see a list of available languages, click on the one of your choice, then go to the next step.

-# II.
-Create a Wallet
+# 2. Create a Wallet
 ![welcome](/media/welcome.png)
 On this page you can choose between three options:

-1. **Create a new wallet:** Start the procedure to make a new [wallet](https://getmonero.org/resources/moneropedia/wallet.html) from scratch.
+**Create a new wallet:** Start the procedure to make a new [wallet](https://getmonero.org/resources/moneropedia/wallet.html) from scratch.
 Choose this option if it's the first time you are creating a wallet.
-2. **Restore wallet from keys or mnemonic seed:** Click here if you want to recover a pre-existent wallet using the mnemonic seed or the keys (This is also the option for creating a 'watch-only wallet')
+**Restore wallet from keys or mnemonic seed:** Click here if you want to recover a pre-existent wallet using the mnemonic seed or the keys (This is also the option for creating a 'watch-only wallet')
-3. **Open a wallet from file:** Choosing this option you will have to select the file in the ".keys" format from a previus wallet
-4. check *testnet* if you are going to make tests and not using the main net
+**Open a wallet from file:** Choosing this option you will have to select the file in the ".keys" format from a previus wallet check *testnet* if you are going to make tests and not using the main net

-## 1. Create new wallet
+## 2.1.
+Create new wallet
 ![new](/media/create_new.png)
 Now give a name to your wallet (in this example is *testname*), write down your [mnemonic seed](https://getmonero.org/resources/moneropedia/mnemonicseed.html) and keep it safe.
 Your seed is the master key of your wallet, you can use it to recovery your funds.

-### Add a password
+### 2.1.1 Add a password
 ![add password](/media/password.png)
 Add a strong password to protect your wallet

-### Summary
+### 2.1.2 Summary
 ![summary](/media/summary.png)
 Your wallet is created and almost ready to be used!
 Check the summary to be sure everything went alright